1414C/jiffy/README.md

 ## Entity Relationships

-Relationships can be declared between entities in the application model file.
-Relationships are based on resource id's by default, although it is possible to specify non-default key fields in the configuration, or implement complex joins directly by maintaining the entity's controller and model.
+Relationships between entities can be decalred in the application model file  via the addition of a 'relations' block inside an entity's decalration.
+Relationships are based on resource id's by default, although it is possible to specify non-default key fields in the configuration, or implement complex joins directly by maintaining the entity's controller and model.  'relations' blocks look as follows:

-### HasOne Relationship

-HasOne relationships establish a one-to-one relationship between two model entities.
-For the purposes of example, let's say that a car can have one owner.
-If the car and owner were modelled as entities, we could declare a hasOne (1:1) relationship between them.
-The relation would be added in the 'relations' block inside the Car entity definition.
-This could look as follows:

 ```JSON